Updated: 1st December 2017

 Feel free to include music videos and music art in the articles (this is actively encouraged).

 It’s important to include numbered footnotes – these can be references to newspapers or music press articles about particular comments/incidents involving your case study ‘artist’.
 They can also be the cover of a newly released album, live performance or latest music video.
 Use of footnotes form part of your assessment so try to be relatively original in how they are used and ensure they fit in with the ‘flow’ of your writing.
+For your digital submissions you can include links in the body of the work but it is still important to include a list of sources at the end of the document.

 Try to have a rationale for your coverage – a new album/video/single release could do this (real or not).
 It could be a re-release of an earlier album, a concert tour or for a controversial episode involving the artist.
 But try to avoid the conventional album review format (i.e. 6/10).